NicolasH2/ggbrace/README.md

 ## Location

-For `stat_brace`, the location of the brace is beside the data points by default.
+By default, the location of the brace is beside the data points by default.
 We can change that by setting the paramter `outside` to `FALSE`.

 ```r
 plt + stat_brace(outside = FALSE)
 ```
 <img src="readme_files/inside.png"/>

-When using the default We can define how far away, where and how big the braces are.
-We can also define the `bending`, i.e. the curvature.
+By default, braces have a position and shape that is calculated based on their data points.The position can be changed with the parameters `distance` (to the data points) and `outerstart` (in the coordinate system).
+The width of the braces can be set with the `width` argument (absolute coordinate system units), while the bending of the brace can be set with `bending` (number from 0 to 1).

 ```r
 plt + stat_brace(distance = 2) # the braces are put at a defined distance to the last data point of their group